trasheap/m3u8-list-monkeyscript/README.md

 * Download list or link as .txt
 * Clear all or remove link
 * Filter out lengths *not* starting with "Multi"
+  * NOTE:This completely skips adding the elements.
+It's not just a visual filter.

 ### Features removed: